2021 Bangladesh anti-Modi protests

-A series of rallies, demonstrations, and blockades opposing the visit of the Indian Prime Minister Narendra Modi were held in Bangladesh from 19 to 29 March, on the celebration of the birth centenary of Bangabandhu Sheikh Mujibur Rahman and the 50th anniversary of Bangladesh's independence from Pakistan.
+A series of rallies, demonstrations, and blockades opposing the visit of Indian Prime Minister Narendra Modi—for the celebration of the birth centenary of Sheikh Mujibur Rahman and the 50th anniversary of Bangladesh's independence from Pakistan—were held in Bangladesh from 19 to 29 March.
 Accusing Narendra Modi of committing crimes against humanity during the 2002 Gujarat riots, the protesters agitated against what they alleged were India's anti-Muslim policies and India's interference in Bangladeshi politics.
 Protesters demanded the cancellation of the Bangladesh government's invitation to the Indian Prime Minister.
 The otherwise peaceful protests turned violent when the protesters were attacked by the supporters of the ruling Awami League party along with a crackdown by the law-enforcement agencies, causing the deaths of several protesters throughout the last week of March 2021 in Bangladesh.
-Initially launched by progressive student organizations including the Bangladesh Students Union, Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad, and the Socialist Students' Front, the demonstrations were later joined by the Islamic group Hefazat-e-Islam Bangladesh.
+Initially launched by progressive student organizations including the Bangladesh Students Union, Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad, and the Socialist Students' Front, the demonstrations were later joined by the Hefazat-e-Islam Bangladesh.

 The deadly conflict chiefly began when supporters of Awami League tried to stop the protesters from waving their shoes as a sign of discontent to Modi at Baitul Mukarram mosque, Dhaka.
 This resulted in violent clashes from both sides.
 After the incident, the violence then spread to several key districts in the country, leading to damages on public properties.

 Amnesty International in a statement criticized the Bangladesh government for using excessive force on the protesters and urged the government to "respect the right to freedom of assembly and protect peaceful protesters", on 26 March 2021.
 After the killings of its supporters on Friday, Hefazat called the strike protesting the killing of its activists by police, and the attack on them by supporters of the ruling party on Sunday, 28 March.
-"Police opened fire on our peaceful supporters," the group's organizing secretary Azizul Haque told a rally in Chittagong.
-"We will not let the blood of our brothers go in vain."
+"Police opened fire on our peaceful supporters," the group's organizing secretary Azizula Haque told a rally in Chittagong.
+"We will not let the blood of our brothers and sisters go in vain."
 As of now, the clashes resulted in at least 14 people killed and many injured with Brahmanbaria alone accounted for 10 killed.